iamsarthakgarud/my_first_repo/README.md

 # my_first_repo
-i am trying to learn git and git hub i have learn new something today
+trying to check how you can edit readme.md